madhuprakash19/dbms_project/readme.md

 # College Portal

 ## Software required to run
 Python 3.9.5
 Django 3.2
-Bootstrap 3 app for Django
+Bootstrap3 app for Django

 ## How to run
 Navigate inside nmit folder and run these in command prompt